 Supporting transparent and verifiable monitoring and evaluation of AB InBev’s Global Smart Drinking Goals

-Guiding nine city pilots with science-based interventions and technical advice
+Guiding six city pilots with science-based interventions and technical advice

 Supporting the training of healthcare providers

 Advancing alcohol health literacy - specifically knowledge of strategies to avoid harmful drinking – as an approach to reduce harmful drinking.

 We work with partners at the global and community levels to help reduce harmful drinking and affect positive change.

 The Foundation will primarily help fund partners' development of implementation tools and certain programs selected by the steering committees where AB InBev Global City Pilots are in place.
 It will also engage partners and organizations to measure, evaluate, and publish on the effectiveness of various programs related to the Global Smart Drinking Goals , with the goal of identifying solutions to positively change or reduce behaviors related to harmful drinking.

 Why we do it

 THE HARMFUL USE OF ALCOHOL REMAINS A MAJOR GLOBAL PROBLEM